boldbi/bold-bi-docs/docs/site-administration/user-directory-settings/existing-database/database-settings.md

 ## Get Database Connection Details

-To import users into Bold BI Embedded from an Existing Database, configure the existing database details in database settings page in the User Directories page of Bold BI.
+To import users into Bold BI Embedded from an Existing Database, configure the existing database details on the database settings page in the User Directories section of Bold BI.

 ![Import Users from Database - Home](/static/assets/site-administration/images/import-users-home-page-new.png#width=60%)

-Users can be imported from below types of Databases.
+Users can be imported from the following types of Databases:

 1. SQL Server
 2. PostgreSQL

-To select the database type from which the users to be imported, click on `Database type` dropdown.
+To select the type of database from which the users will be imported, click on the `Database type` dropdown.

 ![Select Database Type](/static/assets/site-administration/images/select-database-type-new.png#width=60%)

 ### SQL Server Database

-For SQL Server Database, fill the form with Server name, Authentication type, Username, Password and Database name.
+For SQL Server Database, complete the form with the Server name, Authentication type, Username, Password, and Database name.

 The connection details can be tested by clicking the `Test Connection` option.